wzalazar/sifter.js/README.md

 [![Build Status](http://img.shields.io/travis/brianreavis/sifter.js/master.svg?style=flat)](https://travis-ci.org/brianreavis/sifter.js)
 [![Coverage Status](http://img.shields.io/coveralls/brianreavis/sifter.js/master.svg?style=flat)](https://coveralls.io/r/brianreavis/sifter.js)

+New option

+* **sortMatchFirst**<br>This option sorts the first matching of alphabetical way , ascending or descending depends of options sort.

 Sifter is a client and server-side library (via [UMD](https://github.com/umdjs/umd)) for textually searching arrays and hashes of objects by property – or multiple properties.
 It's designed specifically for autocomplete.
 The process is three-step: *score*, *filter*, *sort*.

 * **Supports díåcritîçs.**<br>For example, if searching for "montana" and an item in the set has a value of "montaña", it will still be matched.
 Sorting will also play nicely with diacritics.